cevans111/immuta/README.md

   1) This has only been tested on OSX El Capitan and macOS Sierra on Docker 1.12.1

   2) It uses the ubuntu:16.04 and postgres:9.5.4 images from Docker Hub.
-Normally, I would build custom images and use those to speed up startup but I wanted to "show my work".
-This does increase the initial startup time (about 5 minutes in my test), but subseqent startups are quick.
+Normally, I would extend those to create custom images  to speed up startup but I wanted to show my work.
+This does increase the initial startup time to about 5 minutes as it loads dependencies but subseqent startups are quick.

   3) It clones the subrosa source from git into the container during the build.
 Again, I would normally clone the repo locally and copy the files over to the docker image as part of the build to give me control over the version of the application code that gets pushed into the image ( as opposed to  introducing bugs by always working on master).
 I'm cloning into the Ubuntu image in this POC to keep this repo small.